 The ability to assess the evidence base for recommendations in bovine health management is a critical outcome of training in the Residency Programme.
-Consequently it is important that Residents engage actively in research to develop their understanding of the scientific approach to investigation and to develop their own research skills.
-The purpose of the field in the Application for a Residency Programme "Short description (2 page max) of planned research project(s)" is to ascertain that there is a feasible research project that can be undertaken during the Residency Programme.
+Consequently, it is important that Residents engage actively in research to develop their understanding of the scientific approach to investigation and to develop their own research skills.
+The purpose of the field in the Application for a Residency Programme "Short description (3 pages maximum) of planned research project(s)" is to ascertain that there is a feasible research project that can be undertaken during the Residency Programme.

 It is suggested that the Applicant addresses this field using the following headings.
-The maximum response is one page, so each section should be limited to one to ten lines of text.